 Missouri State University must be able to communicate quickly and efficiently with faculty, staff, and students in order to conduct University business.
 Email is an acceptable and appropriate medium for such communications.

 Email is an official means of communication of Missouri State University.
 Unless law, contract, or other university policy prohibits email or requires another form of communication, Missouri State University may send communications to faculty, staff, and students by email to their Missouri State University email address.
 It is expected that the email will be received and read by the recipient within a reasonable amount of time, as email communications may be time-sensitive.
-Students, faculty and staff are expected to maintain their email boxes, which includes deleting old email so that the box remains open and within size limits.
+Students, faculty and staff are expected to use and maintain their email boxes.